 The storage industry, in general, is very competitive when it comes to credit card rates.
 Due to the nature of the business, rates should always be better than what a typical “retail” store might have to pay.
 You have a secured debt, the customer’s belongings.
 From a merchant processors standpoint, tenants are less likely to issue a chargeback or use a fraudulent card because the facility has their belongings as collateral.
 Industry rates are at an all-time low.
 Look at your most recent merchant processing statement for your facility.
 Are you paying a monthly fee?
 Are you paying per-transaction fees?
 What about batch fees?
 Are you paying more than 1.99% for ALL Visa and MasterCard transactions regardless of whether the card was swiped?
 Is your merchant processor integrated directly into your software?

-At QuikStor we’re proud to work with a self-storage credit card processor who is able to offer processing for 1.99% flat rate with no setup fees, no monthly fees, no batch fees, no per-transaction fees to all of our self-storage management software users.
+At QuikStor we’re proud to work with two different credit card processors who are able to offer competitive pricing to all of our self-storage management software users.

 5. Secure Your Facility

 Does your facility have a gate?
 What about access control keypads or surveillance cameras?
 Think about security from your tenants point of view.
 They are going to pay money each month to leave their stuff with you for safe keeping.
 How do you ensure their belongings are safe?
 For 2017 you should evaluate security at your facility.
 What can you do to make it better?